Before taking her own life, triathlete asked her mother to 'lay bare the sins' of her alleged abusers - KEYT | KCOY

 During a July 5 press conference held at the National Assembly, two of Choi’s former teammates said the 22-year-old athlete, who finished 14th at last year’s Triathlon National Championships in Korea, suffered physical and psychological abuse while training with the Gyeongju City Hall team.

 Both athletes spoke on camera with face masks covering only their mouths.
 Their identities were concealed for fear of retribution.
-CNN made multiple attempts to speak to them but has been unable to do so.
+CNN was unable to speak to them.

 One teammate alleges that coach Kim Kyu-bong forced both her and Choi to stay up through the night and eat 200,000 won ($167) of bread and vomit after having a Coke at lunch.